anacierdem/libdragon-docker/README.md

 __`make`__

 Run the libdragon build system in the current directory.
 It will properly mirror your current working directory to the container, so if you change your working directory, `make` will be executed there in the container as well.
+This will first try to execute `make` in the container and if the container is not accessible, it will attempt a complete `start` cycle.

 __`install`__